Gold, Platinum and Palladium Salts

-None of these chemical chelating agents we use in our lab are toxic.
+None of these chemical chelating agents we use in our lab are something I would want to drink daily, but they are not overly toxic, noxious, or dangerous to human, animal, or plant.

-In my experienced opinion, platinum and palladium printing is probably safer for the printer and the environment than either the usual chemistry used for black and white or color silver-halide based photography development.
+None of the chemicals we use in our process seem to be particularly dangerous, though all chemicals should be respected in handling.
+So in my researched opinion, platinum and palladium printing is probably safer for myself as the printer in closest contact to them.
+And safer for other people, wildlife and the environment than either the usual chemistry used for black and white or color silver-halide based photography development.
 I use no chlorinated hydrocarbons.
 The organic compounds I do use are the reasonably safe weak organic acid salts.
-Heavy metal tints and toners I do sometimes use, and I do use low percentage concentrations of Potassium Bichromate for gum printmaking.
+Heavy metal tints and toners I do sometimes use, but in very low quantities and infrequently.

-Sources: United States Environmental Protection Agency, Dana Sullivan, Richard Sullivan, Carl Weese, Mike Ware, USDA, Chemical Manufacturer Safe Handling Data Sheets, and my good old common sense.
+Sources of Data I have evaluated formulating our own policy: United States Environmental Protection Agency, Dana Sullivan, Richard Sullivan, Carl Weese, Mike Ware, USDA, Chemical Manufacturer Safe Handling Data Sheets, UCLA Chemistry Department, and the practices of many other fine art printers.